Service FAQ

 What happens if we fail CMMC assessment?

-If you fail CMMC assessment, the C3PAO provides a report detailing deficiencies.
-You must remediate all findings and can reassess after 90 days.
-During this time, you cannot bid on contracts requiring that CMMC level.
-We provide mock assessments to ensure you pass the first time.
+A C3PAO failure report lists deficiencies.
+You must remediate and can retest after 90 days; until then, you cannot bid on contracts requiring that level.
+Mock assessments help ensure first-time pass.

 How is CMMC different from NIST 800-171?